ericsizemore/cloudflare-turnstile/docs/symfony.md

 This guide demonstrates how to integrate the Cloudflare Turnstile library with Symfony 7.x.

+> [!IMPORTANT]
+> Guide is a work in progress.
+I have not been able to fully test this integration.

 ## Installation

 First, install the package via Composer: